liborty/sets/README.md

 ```

 ## Release Notes (Latest First)

+**Version 1.1.0** - Joined all four types of sets into one Struct Set.
+Simplified code using enum generics.

 **Version 1.0.6** - Added mutable methods `minsert` and `mdelete` to `MutSetOps`, that insert or remove one specific item to/from any of the sets.
 Added tests of them to `tests/tests.rs`.
 Updated `indxvec` dependency to its version `1.2.4` or greater.